 Jerry Coyne is an evolutionary biologist at the University of Chicago.
 He is the author of the bestselling Why Evolution is True and writes a blog of the same name.
 His most recent book is Faith Versus Fact: Why Science and Religion Are Incompatible.

-I know you had a hard time narrowing your list down to just five books.
-In the end you chose books that are not only accessible but also your personal favourites.
+I know you had a hard time narrowing your list down to just five books on evolution.
+In the end you chose books that are not only accessible, but also your personal favourites.

 Yes.
 There are books, like Richard Dawkins’s The Ancestor’s Tale or The Greatest Show on Earth, which give you evidence for evolution and are educational.
 But they weren’t inspirational to me in the way that these five books are.
 These are books that would be of benefit not only to the layperson but also to the working biologist.